 For dedicated students, we offer a certificate program.
 To earn an Art League certificate, students must take the following classes within four years:

-- Three core Art League courses
+- Two core Art League courses

 - Two special topics workshops

-- One professional practice short course
+- One professional practice course

 All students who complete the Art League course sequence walk away with far more than a certificate.
 They benefit from:

 - Two letters of recommendation from faculty who have come to know the student’s work well